daniCh8/road-segmentation-eth-cil-2020/README.md

 - ### Gianluca Lain ([@OsD977](https://github.com/OsD977))<br>gianluca.lain97@gmail.com

 ## Project Description
 The goal of the project is to create a model able to detect and extract road networks from aerial images.
 We tried many different networks, and then built an ensemble of the most accurate ones.
-Here is a sample prediction of our ensemble:
+Here there is a sample prediction of our ensemble:

 ![sample_prediction](https://i.postimg.cc/dt55wPQS/cropped-sample-prediction.png)